-Beef tenderloin is often referred to as an expensive cut of meat, and it is.
+Beef tenderloin is an expensive cut of meat, and it is.
 In my house, a whole beef tenderloin only ever comes out for special occasions.

 Another simple technique this recipe uses is indirect grilling.
 This is so we don’t overcook or char the fillet.
 The last thing we want is our expensive beef tenderloin to taste like charcoal!